School SENCo – Mrs Kath Higginbottom

 1. What should I do if I think that my child has Special Education Needs?

 Every child at some time in their school life may need special educational help for any number of reasons.
-If you have concerns about your child, then come into school and share your concern with the class teacher and/or Mrs Hughes.
+If you have concerns about your child, then come into school and share your concern with the class teacher and/or Mrs Higginbottom.

 1. How will Mottram School support my child?